Home > DTI Ratio Explained

 (Housing + all debts) / Gross monthly income

-Includes housing costs plus all monthly debt obligations: car loans, student loans, credit card minimums, personal loans, child support, and alimony.
-This is the primary approval metric.
+Housing costs plus all monthly debt obligations per Fannie Mae B3-6-05: car loans, student loans, credit card minimums, personal loans, child support, alimony.
+This is the primary operational metric.

 Proposed housing payment (PITI): $2,100/month